-Seahawks pre-draft position review: Seattle set for now at linebacker, but could use draft to prepare for future
+NFL draft position review: Seahawks set for now at linebacker but could use draft to prepare for future

 But Wright’s deal included a $1 million roster bonus if he was still on the team five days after the start of the new league year in March, and the passing of that deadline guaranteed Wright will be back in 2020 to again man the weakside spot.

-Kendricks was the strongside linebacker last year before suffering an ACL injury in the regular season finale against the 49ers which leaves it unclear when he’ll be able to play this year.
-Regardless, Kendricks is now a free agent and remains unsigned, and the Seahawks appear ready to go with Barton there in 2020 or mix in Irvin, who played strongside linebacker during his first run with the Seahawks from 2012-15.
+Kendricks was the strongside linebacker last year before suffering an ACL injury in the regular-season finale against the 49ers, making it unclear when he can play this year.
+Kendricks is a free agent and unsigned, and the Seahawks appear ready to go with Barton there in 2020 or mix in Irvin, who played strongside linebacker during his first run with the Seahawks from 2012-15.

-The Seahawks also are likely to play more nickel defense in 2020, which mitigates the use of the SLB spot (when Irvin played that role in past years he would then move to a rush end spot in passing downs, and he could again have something of a similar dual role this year, though he also figures to often be on the field with Barton, depending on the scheme).
+The Seahawks also likely will play more nickel defense in 2020, which mitigates the use of the SLB spot.
+When Irvin played that role in past years he would then move to a rush-end spot in passing downs, and he again could have a similar role this year, though he also figures to often be on the field with Barton, depending on the scheme.

-Burr-Kirven is back to serve as depth behind Wagner and Wright (though if one of those two were seriously injured Barton would likely be the first to go to one of those spots).
+Burr-Kirven is back to serve as depth behind Wagner and Wright, though if one of those two were seriously injured Barton would likely be the first to go to one of those spots.

-Griffin is also in the mix for backup spots but his main use going forward figures to be in specialty pass rush packages, something Seattle did increasingly at the end of the 2019 season.
+Griffin is also in the mix for backup spots, but his main use going forward figures to be in specialty pass-rush packages, something Seattle did increasingly at the end of the 2019 season.

 Draft need (on scale of 1-10): 5.